Introduction

 Renting a car in Provincetown

-Expect to pay $3.56 per gallon in Provincetown (average price from the past 30 days).
-Depending on the size of your rental car, filling up the tank will cost between $42.70 and $56.93.
-The most frequently booked car type in Provincetown is Compact (Toyota Corolla or similar).
-If you’re looking to save money, though, keep in mind that Standard rental cars (Mitsubishi Outlander Sport or similar) are, on average, 35% cheaper than other rental car types in the city.
+Expect to pay $3.41 per gallon in Provincetown (average price from the past 30 days).
+Depending on the size of your rental car, filling up the tank will cost between $40.88 and $54.51.
+Standard (Mitsubishi Outlander Sport or similar) is the most popular car type to rent in Provincetown, while also 51% cheaper than other types, on average.

-Expect to pay $3.56 per gallon in Provincetown (average price from the past 30 days).
-Depending on the size of your rental car, filling up the tank will cost between $42.70 and $56.93.
-The most frequently booked car type in Provincetown is Compact (Toyota Corolla or similar).
-If you’re looking to save money, though, keep in mind that Standard rental cars (Mitsubishi Outlander Sport or similar) are, on average, 35% cheaper than other rental car types in the city.
+Expect to pay $3.41 per gallon in Provincetown (average price from the past 30 days).
+Depending on the size of your rental car, filling up the tank will cost between $40.88 and $54.51.
+Standard (Mitsubishi Outlander Sport or similar) is the most popular car type to rent in Provincetown, while also 51% cheaper than other types, on average.